smart-programers/youngdevelopers.github.io/README.md

 # youngdevelopers.github.io
-this  is a prototype of a our group website it is my first trial website project still under changes and updates
+this  is a prototype of a our group website.
+It is my first trial website project
+Still under changes and updates